 You can watch the film via the below link:

 One may not think of a James Bond film as traditional Holiday fare, but every Christmas season I watch On Her Majesty's Secret Service.

 The film, which was released in December of 1969, has a Christmas setting and takes place in the snow-covered Swiss Alps.

-The film, despite not having the great Sean Connery who recently passed away, as Bond, is one the best in the series in my view.
+The film, despite not having the late, great Sean Connery as Bond, is one the best in the series in my view.